RX-M/web-public/self-study/cka-mod-2/cka-mod-2-content.md

 Depending on this categorization, or Quality of Service (QOS) class, the Kubelet makes a decision on which pods get removed based on this priority: BestEffort -> Burstable -> Guaranteed.

 [Learn more about managing container resources here](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).
 There is also [a task page](https://kubernetes.io/docs/tasks/configure-pod-container/assign-cpu-resource/) on the Kubernetes docs that describe to to implement them.

+# Practice Drill

+Create a deployment with five replicas named <code>cicd</code> that creates pods that run the <code>docker.io/jenkins/jenkins:lts</code> image.

+# CONTENT FROM BEFORE FEB 2025 REMAINS BELOW IN CASE THE EXAM INCLUDES IT IN THE FUTURE

 # Manifest Management and Common Templating Tools